 In terms of community involvement, I have in the past volunteered with Wellington Victim Support for over a decade, as a crisis call out volunteer, an after hours supervisor and also served as a committee member on the Board.
 While no longer involved with the organisation, I remain a strong supporter of their work in the community.

-I am currently a member of the Board at Parent Help.
+I am currently the Chair of the Board at Parent Help.
 This charity provides a parenting help line as well as courses and counselling for parents.

 Victoria University of Wellington (1998 – 2002)